-Consolidated pension expense for defined benefit pension plans is estimated to approximate \$65 to \$75 in 2013 compared to \$122 incurred in 2012.
-The 2013 estimate includes an approximate \$30 benefit from a plan curtailment related to the restructuring associated with the European strategic changes, and is based on an expected weighted-average long-term rate of return on assets in the Principal Plans of 6.43 percent, a weighted-average discount rate for the Principal Plans of 4.12 percent and various other assumptions.
-Pension expense beyond 2013 will depend on future investment performance, our contributions to the pension trusts, changes in discount rates and various other factors related to the covered employees in the plans.
+Consolidated pension expense for defined benefit pension plans is estimated to approximate \$110 in 2014.
+This estimate includes a charge of approximately \$15 from an expected plan settlement related to the European strategic changes.
+Pension expense beyond 2014 will depend on future investment performance, our contributions to the pension trusts, changes in discount rates and various other factors related to the covered employees in the plans.

-If the expected long-term rates of return on assets for the Principal Plans were lowered by 0.25 percent, our annual pension expense would increase by approximately \$12 in 2013.
-If the discount rate assumptions for these same plans were reduced by 0.25 percent, annual pension expense would increase by approximately \$3 and the December 31, 2012 pension liability would increase by about \$197.
+If the expected long-term rates of return on assets for the Principal Plans were lowered by 0.25 percent, our annual pension expense would increase by approximately \$13 in 2014.
+If the discount rate assumptions for these same plans were reduced by 0.25 percent, annual pension expense would increase by approximately \$3 and the December 31, 2013 pension liability would increase by about \$177.

-The fair value of the assets in our defined benefit plans was \$5.4 billion and \$5.2 billion at December 31, 2012 and December 31, 2011, respectively.
-The projected benefit obligations of the defined benefit plans exceeded the fair value of plan assets by approximately \$1.2 billion and \$0.7 billion at December 31, 2012 and December 31, 2011, respectively.
-On a consolidated basis, we contributed \$110 to our pension plans in 2012 compared with \$679 in 2011.
-In addition, we made direct benefit payments of \$14 in both 2012 and 2011.
-We currently anticipate contributing \$100 to \$300 to our pension plans in 2013.
+The fair value of the assets in our defined benefit plans was \$5.6 billion and \$5.4 billion at December 31, 2013 and December 31, 2012, respectively.
+The projected benefit obligations of the defined benefit plans exceeded the fair value of plan assets by approximately \$0.6 billion and \$1.2 billion at December 31, 2013 and December 31, 2012, respectively.
+On a consolidated basis, we contributed \$220 to our pension plans in 2013 compared with \$110 in 2012.
+In addition, we made direct benefit payments of \$13 in 2013 and \$14 in 2012.
+We currently anticipate contributing \$100 to \$200 to our pension plans in 2014.